Contrast-Security-OSS/docs/content/installation/setup/New-customer-implementation-guide.md

 <!--
 title: "New Customer Implementation Guide"
 description: "Guide to Contrast setup and onboarding"
-tags: "new user Contrast setup onboarding"
+tags: "Contrast installation setup onboarding customer" -->
--->

 ## Introduction

-This guide is intended as a reference for the technical and non-technical parties involved in adopting Contrast at your company as Contrast’s Customer Success representatives shepherd you through the setup and onboarding process.
-Introductions and recommendations on features and workflows in Contrast include links to documentation and resources with additional details.
+This guide is a reference for the technical and non-technical parties involved in integrating Contrast to automatically Assess and Protect software and improve performance of existing workflows at your company.
+As you follow these steps, Contrast’s Customer Success representatives will continue to shepherd you through the setup and onboarding process.
+Overviews of features and workflows in Contrast include links to documentation and resources with additional details.

-Integrate Contrast to automatically Assess and Protect software, and improve performance of your existing workflows.

 ## Roles and Responsbilities